hcastillomartinez/AuctionHouse/README.md

 Generally describe the project/problem you are solving.

 ## Contributions
-Danan worked on the Agent package, the Proxies package and the TestPackage package.
+Danan worked on the Agent package and the Proxies package.
 Daniel worked worked on the Bank package.

 ## Usage